Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Results and Discussions

-As shown in Fig. \ref{fig_terraceW} (a), the frequencies of the wide (111) terraces are increased for the power-law and KPZ-like2 kinetic rough surfaces with $p=0.919$ as $\Delta \mu$ increases.
-There are two key factors: one is asymmetric fluctuations during atom attachment or detachment at step edges; the other is the RSOS or SOS restriction, where the SOS restriction indicates no overhangs.
+As shown in Fig.~\ref{fig_terraceW} (a), the frequencies of the wide (111) terraces increase for KPZ-like2 kinetic rough surfaces with $p=0.919$ as $\Delta \mu$ increases.
+There are two key factors: one is asymmetric fluctuations during atom attachment and detachment at step edges; the other is the RSOS restriction (i.e., the SOS constraint with restricted height differences), where the SOS restriction indicates no overhangs.

-When a wide terrace forms as shown in Fig. \ref{surfdatCut} (c), assuming the height of the left side is higher, the step on the higher side (colored with a thick red) can advance to the right (grow); whereas the step on the lower side (colored with a thick blue) cannot advance because its movement is blocked by the adjacent step beneath the blue one due to the SOS restriction.
-This restriction results in non-penetrability or exclusivity between steps.
+When a wide terrace forms as shown in Fig.~\ref{surfdatCut} (c), assuming that the height of the left side is higher, the step on the higher side (colored in a thick blue) can advance to the right (grow); whereas the step on the lower side (colored in a thick red) cannot advance because its movement is blocked by the adjacent step beneath the red one due to the SOS restriction.
+This restriction results in non-penetrability, or equivalently, an exclusion effect between steps.
 For the retreat, the lower step can move back; however, the higher step cannot move back to the left due to the SOS restriction.